 Do you know the top 12 questions asked about a Great Pyr?

 Behind the scenes you have prepared your Pyr well.
-As a result of your gentle and consistent training, your dog knows its place in your pack and is a faithful companion.
+As a result of your gentle and consistent training, your dog knows is a faithful companion.

 And to keep those good looks, grooming a Great Pyrenees requires brushing once or twice a week as required, especially when blowing coat in the spring and fall.
 It is important to prevent the undercoat from matting by removing lose hair during this time.

 Nails and dewclaws should be trimmed regularly.
 Also, as for all dogs with folded ears, regular examination and cleaning of the ears is required.

 There are other realities.
 You will be reminded constantly that these dogs like to bark.
 It’s their job.
 And yes they shed… twice a year and most months in between.

 And sometimes they drool… especially when a favourite treat or any food is presented.
 Hey… let’s face it… every treat is a favourite treat to a Pyr!